ThyArt-IsMurder/BIOS-UEFI-Shortcut/README.md

 # Restart Windows into BIOS/UEFI Settings

 This guide explains how to restart a Windows computer directly into the BIOS/UEFI firmware settings using a command in an administrator Command Prompt.
+### ❗Be cautious when using this, as it will force an immediate restart without warning.
+Make sure to save any unsaved work before running it.‼️

 ## Steps: